Kaniz Fatema Roksana: Plane crash

 Rokhsana was promoted from cadet pilot to first officer.
 On 4 August 1984, while landing at Dhaka Airport in a Fokker F-27 flight from the port city of Chittagong, she died in a plane crash due to rain-disrupted weather.
 In the same accident, 45 passengers and 4 crew members were killed.
 Among the dead were a British citizen, a Japanese citizen, and 33 Bangladeshis who had returned from the Middle East.

 The domestic flight from Chittagong to Dhaka failed twice to locate the runway due to heavy rainfall.
 During the third landing attempt, the plane crashed into a wetland about 500 meters before the runway.
 The aircraft sank 20 to 25 feet underwater.
 In the tragedy, all 49 people on board — including 44 passengers, two pilots, and three crew — died.
 This remains the deadliest plane crash within Bangladesh.

 Family life

-Rokhsana's husband was Syed Hasan Baker.
+Rokhsana's husband was Syed Hasan Baqir.
 The couple had one son, Syed Shoaib Hasan Boni.